Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Recognizing and Understanding Triggers

 Triggers are anything that contributes to a symptom flare or post-exertional malaise.
 Triggers can be physical, mental, emotional, or a combination of the three.
 As someone with Long COVID, these potential triggers can affect the severity of the symptoms you experience on any given day.
-Unfortunately, there is not a standard list of triggers that will make your symptoms worse.
+Unfortunately, there is no standard list of triggers that will make your symptoms worse.
 What you experience as a symptom trigger may be fine for someone else with Long COVID, so it is important that you take the time to learn and discover what YOUR triggers may be.
 Below are examples of common triggers that can affect your symptoms.

 Tracking Your Symptoms and What Makes Them Worse